 Spa of the Rockies

 First discovered by the ancient Ute Indians and revered for their healing, mineral-rich waters, the Glenwood Hot Springs have treated trail-weary souls for millennia.
 Today, the Spa of the Rockies is the first choice for anyone in need of some aquatherapy.
-Treatments here include lengthy honey steam wraps, facials, and cinnamon-laced body lotions—just a few reasons why the resort has found itself among SpaFinder’s top 10 thermal spring spas in the world last few years. hotspringspool.com, 970-947-2955
+Treatments here include lengthy wild honey steam wraps, facials, and muscle cure treatments -- just a few reasons why the resort has consistently found itself among SpaFinder's top 10 thermal spring spaces in the world. hotspringspool.com, (Pool) 970-947-2955, (Spa) 877-947-3331

 Yampah Spa Vapor Caves